anthonybusson/Wi-Fi-Watch/README.md

 chmod 600 ansible-client/keys/id_rsa_ansible
 ```

-To determine whether the probe network card provides the channel occupancy rate, after connecting the probe to an access point, run the following command on the monitoring node: `sudo iw dev <Nom de l'interface> survey dump`
+To determine whether the monitoring node's network card provides the channel occupancy rate, after connecting the monitoring node to an access point, run the following command on the monitoring node: `sudo iw dev <Nom de l'interface> survey dump`

   - If the output is similar to the following, then the network card supports the measurement: